Inspiration Creative Stress Relievers and Mindfulness Activities

 This is a strong example of how humans are drawn to creativity.
 When we practice art without hesitation, we invoke our imagination – which is a productive and constructive use of our mind.
 By focusing intensely on a creative task, we can achieve a state of “flow”, a term coined by psychologist Mihaly Csikszentmihalyi, defined as the “optimal state of consciousness where we feel our best and perform our best.”
 Creative stress relievers do not only help us relax, unwind, and be truthful to what we really feel inside; it encourages the development of our optimal selves, too!

-How can we begin to practice stress relief through art?
+How can we begin to practice the different ways of stress relief art?

 The beauty of creativity is that it is a state of being, and once we have developed this, we can never run out of things to do each day.
 Any seemingly ordinary task can be turned into a source of joy and art therapy stress management, when we look at it in a creative manner.
 Today, we will provide you with a few creative stress relievers you can try one by one, that will help you manage stress effectively.